SnprSlick/taketendash-tire-crm/memory.md

 ### UI Improvements
 - **Logout**: Added a logout button to the user dropdown and improved its accessibility.
 - **Z-Index Fix**: Fixed an issue where the user dropdown was hidden behind other elements by adjusting the header's z-index.
+- **Header Update**: Changed "Sign Out" from a dropdown item to a permanent button in the header for better visibility and accessibility.
+- **Header Update**: Moved "Config" and "Admin" buttons to the header (left of Sign Out).
+- **Store Selector**:
+  - **Fix**: Updated `DashboardLayout` to correctly label the "All Stores" option.
+    - For Admin/Corporate/Wholesale roles: Labeled as "Corporate".
+    - For other roles (e.g., Store Manager): Labeled as "All Stores".
+  - **Logic**: Ensured `allowedStores` filter includes `WHOLESALE` role.
+  - **Functionality**: Verified that selecting a store filters data on dashboard pages via `StoreContext` and `storeId` query parameter.

 ### Bug Fixes
 - **401 Unauthorized Error**: Fixed an issue where the Store Manager role (and others) received 401 errors on analytics endpoints.